MUSEUM MENSCH UND NATUR

 Director of Museum Mensch und Natur

-Explore life, change perspectives and take responsibility for ecological challenges: This is BIOTOPIA's mission.
-For this purpose, BIOTOPIA has developed a modern approach structuring behaviours, activities and living processes that connect humans and other living beings with each other.
+Explore life, change perspectives and take responsibility for ecological challenges: This is the mission of the Naturkundemuseum Bayern.
+For this purpose, it has developed a modern approach structuring behaviours, activities and living processes that connect humans and other living beings with each other.
 "Eat", "Move", "Sleep" and "Communicate" are some its central themes.
-By understanding humans as parts, explorers, users and designers of their environment, BIOTOPIA can offer something for all age groups and educational groups.
+By understanding humans as parts, explorers, users and designers of their environment, the new museum can offer something for all age groups and educational groups.

 "Many of the most significant challenges we now face as a species on this planet, from climate change to loss of biodiversity, are due in large part to an imbalance in the relationship between humans and other living species."